appwrite/rfc/010-anonymous-login.md

 [unresolved-questions]: #unresolved-questions

-**What happens if the user wants to convert his anonymous account to his already existing user account?**

-To be fair, I have no idea how to handle this properly.
-We could convert his data to his old account and also transfer all his stuff to the old user id.
-But this would break consistency, if there are any references in the database to the anonymous user id.

 **What happens to unused anonymous accounts?**

 Should we add a TTL for anonymous accounts?
 Let's say no login to an anonymous user happened in 90 days, we should probably delete that user.
 This option should be configurable.